 In 1997, The Department adopted policy CP-3, Motor Vehicle Access to State Lands under Jurisdiction of the Department of Environmental Conservation for People with Disabilities, which establishes guidelines for issuing temporary revocable permits allowing qualified people with disabilities to use motor vehicles to gain access to designated routes on certain state lands.
 There are no existing CP-3 routes in the SLWF planning area.

-ADA compliant fishing access sites have been constructed within the past few years at several locations in the SLWF.
-Among these are: East Pine Pond, Follensby Clear Pond, and Indian Carry.
+ADA compliant sites have been constructed at several locations in the SLWF.
+Among these are: East Pine Pond, Follensby Clear Pond, Indian Carry, Lake Colby, Lake Flower, Lake Placid, Upper Saranac Lake Boat Launch, and Whey Pond.